ruby/irb/doc/Index.md

 By default, IRB enables [automatic completion](https://en.wikipedia.org/wiki/Autocomplete#In_command-line_interpreter):

+To cycle through the completion suggestions, use the tab key (and shift-tab to reverse).

 You can disable it by either of these:

 - Adding `IRB.conf[:USE_AUTOCOMPLETE] = false` to the configuration file.